 What is a direct examination?

 When making your list of questions, be careful not to create what are known as leading questions.
 Leading questions are not allowed because the answer to the question is implied in the way that the question is asked (i.e., the question leads the witness to the answer).
 The other parties can ask the Tribunal member to not allow you to ask a leading question.
 Therefore, you need to make sure that your questions are phrased openly.
+Note that leading questions are allowed during cross examination.

 Example #2: Leading and Non- Leading Questions